-This year marks the 21st anniversary of No Ordinary Person, the program devoted to true, personal tales from Rappahannock storytellers.
+This year marked the 21st anniversary of No Ordinary Person, the program devoted to true, personal tales from Rappahannock storytellers.
 These talks are one of RAAC’s longest running and most popular events.
 Some stories are funny, some are sad or introspective or self-revealing, but all demonstrate the wisdom of Studs Terkel’s observation that there is no such thing as an “ordinary” person.

 NOP is always looking for new storytellers.
 If you think you might have a story to tell, please contact email@example.com